logo

 3 Subsection (b) provides for the consequence of an unjust enrichment which meets the requirements established by Subsection (a).
 These consequences depend on whether the item which constitutes the enrichment is transferable or not.
 In the first case, the enriched party must re-transfer the item to the disadvantaged party.
 In the second case, the enriched party must pay to the disadvantaged party the objective value of the item to be calculated according to the criteria listed in Subsection (b).

-4 The enriched party is not liable to restore the enrichment if it has a defence or disenrichment.
+4 The enriched party is not liable to restore the enrichment if it has a defense or disenrichment.